 A distressed, painted dresser can become a vintage vanity or go with pedestal sinks in the bathroom.

-In the kitchen/dining area, a farmhouse trestle table and a couple of benches on the sides (instead of chairs) is the perfect touch.
+Bring the farmhouse design to your home by adding a farmhouse trestle table to your kitchen/dining area, plus a couple of benches on the sides (instead of chairs).
 A white farmhouse sink or even a hammered copper sink would complete the look.

 Texture, texture, texture